1990s: Popular culture

+The World Wide Web and the Internet became household technologies in the late 1990s, with operating systems such as Windows 95, Windows 98, and Mac OS 8 helping popularize home access, along with websites like Yahoo!, AOL, GeoCities, Amazon, and eBay.

 The futuristic Y2K aesthetic was popular in the late 1990s and early 2000s, named after the Y2K bug.
 This period was defined by then-new technology such as the iMac G3, digital cameras, and fashion such as shiny metallic clothing.

 Crystal Pepsi was a popular drink in the 1990s, which was re-released for a limited run in the summer of 2016.
-Drinks like Surge released in 1997 and were also popular in the 1990s.
+Drinks like Surge were released in 1997 and were also popular in the 1990s.

+Extreme sports grew in popularity in the 1990s, with Tony Hawk and events like the X Games helping to bring skateboarding, BMX, and snowboarding into the mainstream.

 In the 1990s videotapes were used for personal home video recordings and recording television airings.
 VHS tapes could be put in devices such as VCRs, which were popular in the decade.

-Pokémon Red, Blue, and Yellow released in the late 1990s, which launched the globally popular Pokémon franchise, pictured above the GameBoy cartridges.
+Pokémon sparked Pokémania in the late 1990s, becoming a global pop cultural phenomenon through video games, the anime series, trading cards, and merchandise.

-Five Olympic Games were held in the 1990s, Albertville and Barcelona in 1992, Lillehammer in 1994, Atlanta in 1996 and Nagano in 1998 (all held in the post-Cold War decade).
+Five Olympic Games were held in the 1990s, Albertville and Barcelona in 1992, Lillehammer in 1994, Atlanta in 1996 and Nagano in 1998.

-The "Disney Renaissance" of the 1990s produced critically and commercially successful animated films like the first ever CGI motion picture Toy Story (produced with Pixar), and traditionally animated films such as Beauty and the Beast, Aladdin and The Lion King.
+The Disney Renaissance produced critically and commercially successful animated films like Beauty and the Beast, Aladdin, The Lion King, Pocahontas, The Hunchback of Notre Dame, Hercules, Mulan, and Tarzan.

-US President Bill Clinton merged with popular culture in the 1990s.
+US president Bill Clinton merged with popular culture in the 1990s.
 Bill Clinton played saxophone on The Arsenio Hall Show, and the Clinton–Lewinsky scandal made TV headlines in 1998.

-Shibuya became Tokyo's popular youth hangout in the 1990s, part of the Heisei Power cultural movement during the Lost Decades in Japan.

-Popular computing software like Windows 95 and 98 by Microsoft defined 1990s aesthetics.

-In the 1990s, crime and spy comedy films were extremely popular, such as Pulp Fiction (depicted), L.A.
-Confidential, New Jack City, Boyz n the Hood, Menace II Society, Goodfellas, and the Austin Powers film series.

-The 1990s saw the use of earlier internet search engines, such as Google in its infancy, JumpStation, Ask.com, and AltaVista.

-In the 1990s girl groups such as TLC (pictured), Destiny's Child, and The Spice Girls gained popularity.
-These bands are among the highest selling girl groups of all time.
+The Columbine High School massacre damaged popular culture in the late 1990s.
+It caused greater sensitivity toward violence in media and youth culture; following the event, video games like Doom and artists such as Marilyn Manson faced backlash and increased scrutiny.

+Boy bands and girl groups became a global pop cultural phenomenon in the 1990s, with groups such as Backstreet Boys, NSYNC, Boyz II Men, Spice Girls, TLC, and Destiny's Child dominating charts and shaping teen pop culture worldwide.